Persons: In Memoriam

 Jan 20, 2022

-Executive Director of Pine Tree Legal Assistance in Maine during 1990 - 2022.
-Guided innovative work on technology, veterans, foreclosures, debt collection and other issues.
+Directed Pine Tree Legal Assistance in Maine 1990 - 2022.
+Guided innovative work on technology, veterans, foreclosures, etc.

 Mar 1, 2021

 Incorporator and president of Legal Services of NJ.
-Nationally, chaired influential Project Advisory Group (PAG) in the 1970s, and led on IOLTA and development of LSC performance criteria.
+Nationally, chaired Project Advisory Group (PAG) and led on IOLTA and LSC performance criteria.

 Apr 23, 2020